 Edible glass?
 As a mom, I’m sure to keep broken glass pieces away from my kids.
 This project, however, is more fun with words than anything dangerous.
-Edible glass is made from a few ingredients and is a simply fascinating creation.
-Want to make something that is typically not see through or transparent–our food–and make it look just like glass?
+Sugar glass is made from a few ingredients and is a simply fascinating creation.
+Want to make something that is typically not see-through or transparent (granule sugar) and make it look just like glass?

-Why You Should Make Edible Glass With Your Kids
+Why You Should Make Sugar Glass With Your Kids

-Most foods are opaque with a few exceptions like some fruit slices, gelatin, and sugar creations like rock candy or edible glass.
-I found that making something like this, that feels impossible to my children, led to lots of awesome oooh’s and aaah’s!
+Most foods and baking ingredients are opaque but we can turn sugar into translucent edible glass.
+I find that making something like this, which feels impossible to my children, leads to lots of awesome oooh’s and aah’s!

 Glass Candy Recipe Ingredients + Materials

 To create your own sugar glass, here are the materials you need are: